autophagy/pycon-2025-otel-workshop/README.md

 #  Instrumenting Python Applications with OpenTelemetry

+## Objective

+- Instrument an existing service with logs, metrics and traces using OpenTelemetry
+- Send OpenTelemetry data to a set of telemetry backends
+- Use UIs to explore and make sense of observability data

+## Agenda

+1. Introduction to Observability and OpenTelemetry
+1. Tour of the Application and Tooling
+1. Instrument the application
+  1. Logging
+  1. Metrics
+  1. Tracing
+1. Tie everything together

+## Prerequisites

+- Python 3.X
+- Docker-compose

 ## Telemetry Backends

 For this workshop, we will use a suite of backend services for telemetry.
 These are